-The absolute smallest size you should even consider for a detached one car garage is 10’x16’.
-However, this accommodates only a small car and allows very little extra maneuverability.
-A width of 14’ to 16’ give much-needed space for opening doors and entering or exiting vehicles.
+The absolute smallest size you should even consider for a detached one-car garage is 10’x16’.
+However, this accommodates only a small car and allows very little extra maneuverability; we recommend single-car garages with a minimum width of 12′.
+A width of 14’ or 16’ gives much-needed space for opening doors and entering or exiting vehicles.

-The cost for a 12x24 Single Car Garage range from around $4,800 for a Standard Garage with SmartSiding to around $17,000 for a Legacy Two Story Detached Garage with clapboard siding.
+The cost for a 12×24 Single Car Garage ranges from around $8,178 for a Standard Garage with wood siding to around $25,494 for a Legacy Singular Modular with clapboard siding.

-20’x20’ is the minimum sized two car garage anyone should consider.
+20’x24’ is the minimum-sized two-car garage anyone should consider.
 A 24’x24’ garage gives better flexibility and increasing the width to 28’ and the length to 30’ or more will give some additional storage space on the sides and back.

 A good rule of thumb is to increase your garage width by at least 12’ or the length by at least 20’ for every car that is added.
 There are multiple possible configurations for vehicle parking and garage door layout, so you will want to think about what will best match your available space.